-5.1.4.3 Authentication (FIA UAU.1)
+5.1.4.3 Authentication (FIA_UAU.1)

-FIA_UAU.1.1 The TSF shall allow no execution of a program or command for any user on behalf of the user to be performed before the user is authenticated except for pseudo-users for started procedures (started tasks) and access to the HTTP server restricted to the functions and resources accessible to the pseudo user the server assigns to unauthenticated users.

-FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on the behalf of that user.
+- FIA_UAU.1.1 The TSF shall allow all functions allowed to be performed by the individual pseudouser assigned by the authorized administrator for started procedures (started tasks) and administrator-specified access to specific data via HTTP or LDAP on behalf of the user to be performed before the user is authenticated. - FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on the behalf of that user.